 Taste the local fare at the many restaurants in Reykjavik and across South Iceland

-Laugarvatn Fontana Spa - For almost a century the locals of Laugarvatn have been enjoying the healing powers of the lakeside geothermal area.
-Laugarvatn Fontana wellness centre is built over this area and features geothermal steam rooms, hot pools and outdoor mineral baths and a fantastic view of the lake.
+Laugarvatn Fontana Spa - For almost a century, the locals of Laugarvatn have been enjoying the healing powers of the lakeside geothermal area.
+Laugarvatn Fontana wellness center is built over this area and features geothermal steam rooms, hot pools, and outdoor mineral baths, and a fantastic view of the lake.

 Blue Lagoon - The Blue Lagoon is considered by many to be an intrinsic part of the whole Iceland experience.
-Slap on a mud mask, get and in-water massage and sweat it out in the saunas.
+Slap on a mud mask, get an in-water massage, and sweat it out in the saunas.
 The Blue Lagoon is not to be missed.

 Gjabakkahellir Cave - explore this fascinating cave in Thingvellir National Park.